glk1911/hello-world/README.md

 # hello-world
 practice
-i like money and sports im a soft more soft meat sophmore
+i like money and sports im a sophmore